Szymon-Czuszek/SQL-Data-Science/README.md

 2. `PartialSelect.sql`: Retrieves partial information about suppliers from the Northwind database.
 3. `SuppliersSortedByCity.sql`: Retrieves information about suppliers sorted by city from the Northwind database.
 4. `Distinct.sql`: Retrieves unique cities where supplier locations are found from the Northwind database.
+5. `WhereIn.sql`: Retrieves formatted company names from suppliers located in London and Osaka from the Northwind database.

 ## Contributing